 Ellen Breslow Newhouse made her career in fashion and beauty journalism and marketing before choosing to become a full-time mother (to Nate, '12) and enthusiastic City and Country volunteer.
 During her fourteen years in the School community, she has served as a PA Group Parent Rep, PA Secretary and Benefit Committee Chair.
 She was invited to join the Board of Trustees in 2008 and was appointed Chair of the Communications Committee the following year in order to spearhead a successful rebranding effort for the School.
 As Centennial Steering Committee Co-Chair, Ellen focused her efforts on the events of our 2013-14 Centennial year while maintaining involvement in the communications and marketing arenas.

-Jennifer Sage was born and raised in Greenwich Village and attended City and Country School with her sister and five cousins, graduating in 1970.
-After earning degrees from the High School of Music and Art, Harvard College and the Yale School of Architecture, she pursued her architectural career, working initially with world-renowned I.M.
-Pei.
-In 1994, she opened Sage and Coombe Architects with partner (and C&C parent) Peter Coombe.
+was born and raised in Greenwich Village and attended City and Country School with her sister and five cousins, graduating in 1970.
+After earning degrees from the High School of Music and Art, Harvard College and the Yale School of Architecture, she pursued her architectural career as a Senior Associate with I.M.
+Pei and Partners.
+In 1994, she founded Sage and Coombe Architects with partner (and C&C parent) Peter Coombe.
 As chair of the Board’s Facilities Committee, Jennifer has advanced all aspects of the School’s physical plant improvements, campus expansion and ongoing renovation.
+Her three children attended C&C (’04, ’07, and ’11) and she is a member of the Class of 1970.

 first joined the Board as the Parent Trustee Representative, serving two years.
 He rejoined as an At-Large Trustee in 2008, and currently serves as the Board's Treasurer and Chair of the Finance Committee.
 In addition to operating restaurants in New York, Paul is the founder and chair of Rockhouse Hotel in Negril, Jamaica.
 He founded and runs Rockhouse Foundation, building and supporting elementary schools and libraries in Jamaica.
 Paul is the parent of a C&C alum (‘13) and two current students (‘25 and ‘18).